 Amsterdam University College (AUC) considers increasing diversity one of its most important goals.
 Different approaches, ideas, and values are integral to the creation of a vibrant and challenging learning environment.
 The AUC Scholarship Fund aims to significantly extend the scholarships available to diversity candidates through the ASF Diversity Award Programme (DAP).
 Students with minority backgrounds from all over the Netherlands are encouraged to apply.

 Up to six new students are selected each year for an ASF-DAP award worth EUR 5000 annually.

 Are you eligible to apply?

-If you are from the Netherlands, you have a non-western migration background and you intend to start your studies at AUC in the autumn, September 2017, then you are eligible to enter the 2017 competition for an ASF-DAP award.
+If you are from the Netherlands, you have a non-western migration background and you intend to start your studies at AUC in February 2018, then you are eligible to enter the 2018 competition for an ASF-DAP award.

 - “From the Netherlands” means that you are living in the Netherlands and attending secondary school here.
 You do not need to have Dutch nationality.

 “Non-western migration background” means that at least one of your parents was born in any country in Africa, Latin America or Asia (excluding Indonesia and Japan, but including Turkey).

 The ASF-DAP awards are purely merit-based, meaning you do not have to demonstrate financial need and there is no family income threshold.
 Your chances of success in the competition for an ASF-DAP award will be higher if you have excellent school results, but will also depend on the strength of your letter of motivation and your presentation to the Selection Committee.

 Please see the links in the left-hand menu for admission requirements for AUC and how to apply.
 Don’t forget, you cannot be entered for an ASF-DAP award if you have not also submitted a complete application for admission to AUC!